-The holiday season can be exciting and fun, but it can also be stressful when you have small children with special needs.
+The holiday season can be exciting and fun, but it can also be stressful when you have small children.
 We want them to experience all of the holiday activities and get-togethers, however, we need to do some extra planning and preparation in order to help our young kids know what is coming.

-Over the next three months, there can be lots of changes in routines, new people, and traveling.
+During the holiday season, there can be lots of changes in routines, new people, and traveling.
 All of these changes can be very challenging for our toddlers and preschoolers.
 Tantrums and meltdowns are much more common when there are lots of changes!

-Your child and family are unique!
-You know what works well for your child and what does not.
-This month I'll cover some general information and strategies that can help decrease stress around the holidays.
-However, make sure to consult your child's pediatrician, teachers, and other professionals that are familiar with your child's specific strengths and needs if you need additional support.
+In this issue, we'll cover some general information and strategies that can help decrease stress around the holidays.
+However, make sure to consult with your child's pediatrician, teachers, and other professionals that are familiar with your child's specific strengths and needs if you need additional support.